IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 One reason for moving on was that in the past, I'd used [Ollama](https://www.ollama.com/) to run some models locally, and I wondered if this would work for me now.
 So, I prompted the LLM with the idea, asking it to modify the code to call Ollama.
 I'd also need to use Ollama to download the model I wanted to use.
 Here's a good place to state what I was working with.

 I was not running this on a PC.
 I was using a SteamDeck, running SteamOS, which I learned is built on ArchLinux.
-Now, SteamOS is probably the worst operating system to build anything on, because Steam locks everything down (understandably) and support for <span title="including a package manager">anything</span> is minimal.
+Now, SteamOS is probably the worst operating system to build anything on, because Steam locks everything down (understandably) and support for <span title="including a package manager" style="color:green">anything</span> is minimal.
 That left me little choice.

 I went with the 1b version of the Gemma3 model.
 Why Gemma3?
 It's the best open-source model out there for now.
 Why 1b?
 That refers to the number of parameters (1 billion), approximating the size of the model.
 Given the limited system I was working with, I needed the smallest model.